piyushkadam96k/NFT-Marketplace-Exchange-Everything/README.md

-** any idea how/were to hide controls
+Any idea how/were to hide controls

 # 🎨 NFT Marketplace - Exchange Everything